 Idea #4: Communicate to your customers in unexpected ways

-The Goodyear Blimp is a great example of a company who has become so much a part of our lives because of the clever way they advertise.
+The Goodyear Blimp is a great example of a company who has become a big part of our lives because of the clever way they advertise.
 You get excited when you see the blimp and want to tell your friends or children right away.

-If you want to create a clever and unexpected way to communicate with your costumers, try thinking about things that stand out and fascinate people.
+If you want to create a clever and unexpected way to communicate with your customers, try thinking about things that stand out and fascinate people.

 Maybe you can’t afford a fleet of yellow and black mopeds.
 Then try blogging in a unique way.
 That’s what two amateur chefs did when they opened their Manhattan store The Brooklyn Kitchen.

-The pair focuses their blog on providing useful and targeted information to their readers, which include videos on how to saber a champagne bottle or shuck an oyster.
+The pair focuses their blog on providing useful and targeted information to their readers, which includes videos on how to saber a champagne bottle or shuck an oyster.

 Idea #5: Keep it simple

-Sometimes the best ideas are so simple, like the Nike swoosh.
-That little curled check mark was designed in 1971 and to this day people all across the world recognize it.
+Sometimes the best ideas are very simple, like the Nike swoosh.
+That little curled check mark was designed in 1971, and to this day people all across the world recognize it.

 Google’s search engine interface is another example of simplicity becoming legendary.

-When Page and Brin started the company one of their ideas was to keep the home page free of just about anything except the search box.
-This immediately stood out to people because other search engine homes pages were cluttered.
+When Page and Brin started the company, one of their ideas was to keep the home page free of just about anything except the search box.
+This immediately stood out to people because other search engine home pages were cluttered.

-In fact, in the early days there was a Google user who kept a daily count of the character count on the home page and would email the company to complain if it got to high.
+In fact, in the early days, there was a Google user who kept a daily count of the character count on the home page and would email the company with a complaint if it got too high.

-Idea #6: Go to the media your audiences is using
+Idea #6: Go to the media your audience is using

-A partnership with MySpace helped the movie High School Musical get the attention and buzz it needed to make it big.
-This made sense because a lot of high schoolers were spending time on MySpace.
+A partnership with MySpace helped the movie High School Musical get the attention and the buzz it needed to make it big.
+This made sense because a lot of high-schoolers were spending time on MySpace.

 Do you know where your customers are spending most of their time?
 Is it on Facebook?
 Or at the movies?

 Don’t know where your customer is spending his or her time?
-Here’s a few simple ways to find out:
+Here are a few simple ways to find out:

 - Ask your target customer – pick up the phone and call a few friends or family who you think might be interested in your product.